sebfried/sin.ai/README.md

 * scripts = mostly bundler replacement scripts
 * source = src

+## Build and Deploy to /docs on GitHub

+There is the option to build and deploy code to GitHub Pages (docs) directly on GitHub, bypassing the need for local machine builds.
+This option offers a more streamlined and efficient workflow, ideal for quick updates or changes.

+- Use keyword in commit message: `[build]`
+- Or trigger **Build and Deploy to /docs** workflow manually: `Actions Tab -> Build and Deploy to /docs -> Run workflow`

 ## PWA and HTTPS on localhost

 For PWA development, for some reason, it is mandatory to use a valid SSL Certificate on localhost.